 Dharini Maru has had her connection with art from the age of 15.
 She ventured into this field by herself.
 It was only before giving the entrance exam that she enrolled herself for tutorials to achieve the finesse and perfect the art.
 And now she is a final year student at Amity University, Kolkata.

 The workshop began with Dharini telling the attendees about the rough sketch she had made and kept so that it would be easy for them to know the details.
 She was very explanatory about each line she drew ,she explained them why is it done and how it would change the meaning to the sketch if not done properly.
 As she had already made an outline of a human face she showed the attendees how easily with lines they could change the portrait.
 She even shared that as each human has a different face structure just using lines how they could make it the way they want it to be.
 The entire portrait revolves around the lines made on the rough side of the portrait.
 Each part of the face was made in divisions.
 She first finished with the main parts of a portrait like the outlines.
 And then began showing the attendees individual sketches of the eyes, the nose and the lips part of the portrait.
 She even had a look at the attendees work in the middle of the workshop to give them some tips to improve it.
 She gradually explained them step by step sketching of the remaining parts. she showed a glimpse about how they could make a side portrait with the same steps.

 Towards the end of the workshop she had a look at all the attendees’ artwork and was very happy looking at their work.
 She gave them some tips of how they could make it look more realistic.

 The attendees were from different parts of the country.
 Also, they belonged to different age groups but their love for art brought them together on a single platform.
-Rajasthan studio as always was successful in connecting artists and curating a magical and positive vibe together.
+Rooftop as always was successful in connecting artists and curating a magical and positive vibe together.

 On this note, here’s us signing off until next time!